 Table sums can now be used as a value in subsequent steps.
 This means that you can pull both currency and number sums direct from a table, either to display them easily to a user or to help route your Decision pathways.

 You can also use the sums within formula fields and custom emails.
 So, if you have a column in a table that captures amount, in another column you could capture discount rate, and in a formula field below you could calculate the discounted rate.

-This opens up a range of possibilities, especially for all those using Flowingly for financial workflows such as CAPEX or Expense Management.
+This opens up a range of possibilities, especially for all those using Flowingly for financial workflows such as Capital Expenditure or Expense Management.

 If you’d like to learn more about how Flowingly can help you manage approvals, tasks and workflows for your business, get a trial today!